PH Change, Really

 pH Change Doesn't Equal Strong Reaction

 This is huge.
-Day to day, a tiny pH shift can indicate a powerful reaction if it's happening in a very controlled system.
+A tiny pH shift can indicate a powerful reaction if it's happening in a very controlled system.
 Conversely, a dramatic pH swing might mean nothing if you're starting from extreme conditions.

 The absolute change matters less than the context and what's causing it.